 About the program

-Delta College’s DMS program is five semesters in length and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Delta College’s DMS program is five semesters in length.
 Students are eligible to take the National Certifying examinations for RDMS certification as an entry-level sonographer during the last two semesters of the program.
 After completing the program, students will be qualified to work as a general sonographer.

 Students participate in classroom instruction, imaging labs, case presentations and clinical experience to gain skills in abdominal, OB/GYN, small parts and limited vascular sonography.
 Lab experience includes four ultrasound machines, digital image capture capabilities and an ultrasound simulator machine, enabling students to perform competencies in practical scanning before entering their clinical affiliate sites.